Mmmmm. Mint jelly with lamb. Made the mint jelly; now all I need is the lamb.

 Did you know that mint jelly is not really green?
 It isn't.
 It's golden colored in its natural state.
 That green stuff you see in the stores is just food coloring.

-Mint Jelly Recipe
+Troubleshooting Mint Jelly

 The tarter the apples, the more pectin they will usually have.
 If you are using home picked apples, earliest in the season is best, and the smaller apples will have proportionally more pectin as well.